 High blood pressure is very treatable.
-At Mount Sinai Heart, the goal of treatment is not simply to lower blood pressure but to prevent additional health issues.
+At Mount Sinai Fuster Heart Hospital, the goal of treatment is not simply to lower blood pressure but to prevent additional health issues.
 We treat high blood pressure with lifestyle changes and, when necessary, medication.

 If you have hypertension, changes, large or small, to your lifestyle may help your lower blood pressure.
 These include: